 - Minimum Value refers to the plan’s share of total allowed costs, which needs to be at least 60%.
 It also means the plan provides substantial coverage of physician services and inpatient hospital services.

-- Affordable means the employee’s required contribution (payroll deduction) for self-only coverage, if elected, does not exceed a certain percentage of the employee’s income.
+- Affordable means that the employee’s required contribution (payroll deduction) for self-only coverage, if elected, does not exceed a certain percentage of the employee’s income.
 The affordability percentage, which changes slightly each year based on the law’s indexing rule, is 9.56% for 2018, increasing to 9.86% for 2019 plan years.

 Once you’ve determined that the coverage you’ll offer is compliant with the ACA, you’ll need to do some administrative work, including verifying company information, verifying individual employee information, collecting 1095 forms, ensuring that coverage Year-end for 95% of employees, and more.